 Next, place a new wax ring on top of the flange and set the toilet over it.
 Use your fingers to press down on each side of the ring until it is seated properly against the flange.
 Finish a Basement Bathroom With Roughin Plumbing.

-How To Install Shower In A Basement Bathroom
+How To Install Shower In A Basement Washroom

 Basement bathrooms are a great way to add extra functionality and value to your home.
-However, installing a shower in a basement bathroom can be a challenge, since you’ll need to work around the existing plumbing.
-Here are a few tips for how to finish a basement bathroom with roughin plumbing.
+However, installing a shower in a basement washroom can be a challenge, since you’ll need to work around the existing appliances.
+Here are a few tips for how to finish a basement washroom with roughin appliances.

 2. Install the shower stall first.
 Once you have the basic structure of the bathroom in place, install the shower stall.
 This will allow you to get water and drainage hooked up properly before adding any other fixtures.

-3. Work around the existing plumbing.
+3. Work around the existing this.
 When installing the shower, be sure to work around the existing plumbing in your basement.
-Finish a Basement Bathroom With Roughin Plumbing.
+Finish a Basement washroom With Roughin Plumbing.

 How To Install Drywall In The Basement Bathroom?

 Once the drywall is finished, it’s time to install the trim and hardware.
 Be sure to use waterproof trim and hardware for best results.
-Finish a Basement Bathroom With Roughin Plumbing.
+Finish a Basement washroom With Roughin Plumbing.